-A TWSE listed company with paid-in capital of NT$10 billion or more or within the financial and insurance industry required by the competent authorities shall appoint the chief corporate governance officer, provided it may complete the appointment before 30 June 2021 if its paid-in capital is below NT$10 billion.
+A TWSE listed company with paid-in capital of NT$2 billion or more or within the financial and insurance industry required by the competent authorities shall appoint the chief corporate governance officer, provided it may complete the appointment before 30 June 2021 if its paid-in capital is below NT$10 billion.

 A TWSE listed company shall comply with these Directions in appointing its chief corporate governance officer, unless otherwise provided under the regulations of the competent authorities.

 Corporate governance affairs described in the second paragraph of the preceding article shall cover, at a minimum, the following:

 - Handling of matters relating to board of directors meetings and shareholders meetings in compliance with law;